kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ## APIs & Microservices
 - **APIs vs Microservices: How They Work Together?** Microservices function as the “building‐blocks” of the application by performing various services, while “RESTful APIs” function as the “glue” that integrates the microservices into an application.
+- **Why were microservices created?** Suppose that you have an application with tightly coupled components comprising of databases, servers, the user interface, business logic, and so on.
+This type of architecture can be considered a monolithic application, but if a single component fails, other components fail, and possibly the entire application fails.
+In a microservices approach, application components are loosely coupled, thus if a single component fails, the other components continue to work.

 ## Version control system (VCS)
 - Version control system (VCS) also known as revision control or source control, records and manages changes to files and folders.
 [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/blob/master/tutorials/VCS.md)